crossplane/upjet/docs/generating-a-provider.md

 Terraform provider using Upjet.

 We have chosen [Terraform GitHub provider] as an example, but the process will be quite similar for any other Terraform provider.
+We will use `myorg` as the example organization name to be used.

 ## Generate